-We found that co-deposition of Mn and Ge at lower temperatures ultimately led to smoother films.
-MnGe films were grown by co-deposition of Mn and Ge in a stoichiometric ratio onto \SI{2}{\QL} CrSi template layer at \SI{100}{\degreeCelsius}.
+We found that codeposition of Mn and Ge at lower temperatures ultimately led to smoother films.
+MnGe films were grown by codeposition of Mn and Ge in a stoichiometric ratio onto the \SIdash{2}{\QL} CrSi template layer at \SI{100}{\degreeCelsius}.
 At this point, the film produced an amorphous RHEED pattern.
-By annealing to \SI{250}{\degreeCelsius} for 60-90 minutes resulted in smooth crystalline surfaces as revealed by the diffraction patterns in Fig~\ref{fig:rheed_afm}(j)-(k).
+Annealing to \SI{250}{\degreeCelsius} for 60--90 min resulted in smooth crystalline surfaces as revealed by the diffraction patterns in Fig.~\hyperref[fig:rheed_afm]{2(j)}-\hyperref[fig:rheed_afm]{2(k)}.
 A similar method has also been employed with a seed layer of MnSi~\cite{Kanazawa_2017, Kanazawa_2020, Fujishiro_2021, Hayashi_2021, Li_2025}.
-The sharp streaks and low background are consistent with a flat multi-domain surface depicted by the micrograph in Fig~\ref{fig:rheed_afm}(l).
-Fig~\ref{fig:xrd_MnGe}(a) shows XRD acquired in a Siemens D500 diffractometer using Cu K$\alpha$ radiation for a variety of MnGe films grown with this two-stage annealing procedure.
+The sharp streaks and low background are consistent with a flat multidomain surface depicted by the micrograph in Fig.~\hyperref[fig:rheed_afm]{2(l)}.
+Figure~\hyperref[fig:xrd_MnGe]{3(a)} shows XRD acquired in a Siemens D500 diffractometer using Cu K$\alpha$ radiation for a variety of MnGe films grown with this two-stage annealing procedure.
 No impurity phases are detectable: only the MnGe (111) and (333) peaks are observed.
-The \SI{6}{\nano\metre} CrSi film also served as suitable template for MnGe with the same two-stage growth as the \SI{2}{\QL} template, depicted in Fig.~\ref{fig:xrd_MnGe}(b).
+The \SIdash{6}{\nano\metre} CrSi film also served as a suitable template for MnGe with the same two-stage growth as the \SIdash{2}{\QL} template.
+A sample XRD measurement of an \SIdash{18}{\nano\metre} MnGe film stabilized on \SIdash{6}{\nano\metre} CrSi is depicted in Fig.~\hyperref[fig:xrd_MnGe]{3(b)}.
 The inset displays the full XRD pattern of this sample, which shows no evidence of any impurity phases such as \ce{CrSi2}.

-We adapted a kinematical model of the Laue oscillations from Ref.~\onlinecite{Boulle_2006} to determine the film thickness and estimate the roughness of the interfaces.
+We adapted a kinematical model of the Laue oscillations from Ref.~\cite{Boulle_2006} to determine the film thickness and estimate the roughness of the interfaces.
 The scattering intensity is: